ubaldot/vim-outline/README.md

 and you want to jump directly to the outline window with one key-press.

 `:OutlineRefresh` to update both the outline and the highlighting.
-> Note: The refresh is asynchronous, meaning that the outline is updated only in
+> Note: The refresh is asynchronous, meaning that the outline is automatically updated only in
 > response to the following events:
 >
 > 1. Newly opened outline,
 > 2. Another buffer is entered,
-> 3. Manual refresh.
 >
 > In all the other cases, you have to refresh it manually through `:OutlineRefresh`.
 > See `:h OutlineUsage` for more info.